peterschen/blog/gcp/samples/sofs-on-gcp/README.md

 # SOFS on GCP #
 This sample deploys a Scale-out File Server on Google Cloud.
-It relies on the [`ad-on-gcp`](../ad-on-gcp/) sample.
+It relies on the [`activedirectory`](../../modules/activedirectory/) and [`sofs`](../../modules/sofs/) modules.
 This sample is very opinionated and only leaves a few parameters to configure.
 It is meant for rapid deployment for development environments to validate capabilities or test things out.

 * VPC Network
 * Cloud NAT (with Cloud Router)
 * 4 Firewall rules (no internet ingress)
 * 2 Compute Engine instances for Active Directory
-* 3 Compute Engine instances for Scale-out Fileserver
+* 2 Compute Engine instances for Scale-out Fileserver
 * Cloud DNS private forward zone with forwarding
 * Cloud DNS private reverse zone
-* 3 unmanaged instance groups (1 per zone)
+* 2 unmanaged instance groups
 * Layer-4 ILB for Windows Server Failover Cluster

 Additionally the deployment will enable the neccessary APIs required to deploy the resources listed above: